This is part of my Meditation Journal (click) which includes dozens of posts.

-I searched for a day and found someone on a web site in thailand… “Santikaro” he was called.
-He was an American that had found his way to Thailand about 20 years before to study buddhism.
-There was his picture on the site with Buddhadassa Bhikku – one monk that I did read some of before and enjoyed his perspective.
+I searched for a day and found someone on a web site in Thailand… “Santikaro” he was called.
+He was an American that had found his way to Thailand about 20 years before to study Buddhism.
+There was his picture on the site with Buddhadassa Bhikkhu – one monk that I did read some of before and enjoyed his perspective.
 So I emailed him.
 No response.
 I called the number that was listed for some organization in Illinois, hoping to reach someone that could tell me his phone number.

 While failing to give a direct answer, he did tell me that it appeared that I had experienced the Jhanas – perhaps all 8 of them.
 About the obligations – he said that the personality remains somewhat after enlightenment… memories remain, sense of humor might remain… however, a total loss of the ego would result and I would become a very different person to those that know me.
 I asked him if it is realistic to think that an enlightened person could live outside of a Wat in Tampa, Florida – without the support of monks and other believers… and he wasn’t sure… he too had pondered that question…